HackerYou/HYFallBootcamp2014/3-JavaScript/week5/day2/2-objects.md

 * the value of an object property can be any of the primitive types or an object (creating a tree structure)
 * the last property is not followed by a comma.

 Here is an example object.
-Note how objects can be nested inside eachother.
+Note how objects can be nested inside each other.

 ```
 var clothing = {